-Restless Leg Syndrome, or RLS, is a condition that can interrupt sleep and cause general discomfort in the form of unpleasant sensations in the legs.
+Restless leg syndrome, or RLS, is a condition that can interrupt sleep and cause general discomfort in the form of unpleasant sensations in the legs.
 While it is a common condition, little is known about what causes it.

-RLS Symptoms and Treatments
+Restless Leg Syndrome Symptoms and Treatments

 While the nuances of the sensations vary, those with RLS find there are common symptoms between cases.
 If you experience any or all of the following symptoms, you may be suffering from RLS.

 - You have an irresistible urge to move your legs, often with associated leg discomfort and unpleasant sensations in the legs.
-These sensations are often described as “creepy-crawly,” an “electric current,” tingling, burning or “nervous legs.”
+These sensations are often described as “creepy-crawly,” an “electric current,” tingling, burning, or “nervous legs.”